 * USE HAND SANITIZER WHEN YOU ENTER BEFORE SITTING DOWN

 *CHECK-IN WITH FRONT DESK-

 *GIVE NAME TO THE FRONT DESK (may write on sheet of paper to minimize conversation and keep glass window closed when possible) —-YOU MUST HAVE AN APPOINTMENT—-**NO WALK-INS**

 *HAVE TEMPERATURE CHECKED-BOTH PATIENT AND CAREGIVER IF ONE IS PRESENT (<99F)

-*YOU WILL BE CALLED BACK TO THE LAB TO RECEIVE YOUR ALLERGY SHOT, WE HAVE TAKEN DOWN THE PLASTIC BARRIER-DO NOT PUSH AGAINST THE PLASTIC BARRIER.
+*YOU WILL BE CALLED BACK TO THE LAB TO RECEIVE YOUR ALLERGY SHOT, WE HAVE TAKEN DOWN THE PLASTIC BARRIER for shots and skin testing.
 AFTER YOUR INJECTIONS PLEASE HAVE A SEAT BACK AT YOUR SEAT.
 WHEN YOU HAVE YOUR ARMS CHECKED, LET THE FRONT DESK KNOW IF YOU NEED AN APPOINTMENT FOR THE FOLLOWING WEEK or MONTH.

 DO NOT CROWD THE CHECK-IN AREA: KEEP 6 FEET APART